fuze-ac/api-specs/PUBLIC_API_SPEC.md

 Examples:
 - request submission for product jobs
 - status-check endpoints for accepted async operations
-- result retrieval for user-owned artifacts
+- result retrieval for caller-owned artifacts
 - safe partner-read endpoints for product outputs

 These remain product-owned but must fit the public API rules defined here.